perturbing/vasil-tests/reference-inputs-cip-31.md

 Transaction successfully submitted.
 ```
 ## The mkReferenceInputValidator function
-The contract will be explained further in this section.
+The contract will be explained in this section.

 ```
 {-# INLINABLE mkReferenceInputValidator #-}